Pranav016/Mirage-UI/CONTRIBUTING.md

 ## Use a Consistent Coding Style
 I'm again borrowing these from [Facebook's Guidelines](https://github.com/facebook/draft-js/blob/a9316a723f9e918afde44dea68b5f9f39b7d9b00/CONTRIBUTING.md)

-* 2 spaces for indentation rather than tabs
-* You can try running `npm run lint` for style unification
+* Use [Prettier style guide](https://prettier.io/docs/en/index.html) for style unification

 ## License
 By contributing, you agree that your contributions will be licensed under its MIT License.